Interface Design and Management — A How-To Guide for System Engineers

 Windows, Icons, Menus and Pointers (WIMP) are the building blocks of today’s Graphical User Interfaces (GUI), which first appeared in the 1970s.
 End users navigate screens with a pointing device (like a mouse) and use a pointer to interact with other on-screen elements, like icons and menus.

-Apple included a GUI on its Macintosh in 1984, followed by Microsoft with its first GUI-driven OS, Windows 1.0, in 1985.
+Apple included a GUI on its Macintosh in 1984, followed by Microsoft’s first GUI-driven OS, Windows 1.0, in 1985.

 Voice interfaces using natural language (once only available in science fiction movies) have now been commercialized, with Siri and Cortana its most familiar examples.